ThisIsPatrickM/bareboot/README.md

 # BareBoot

 A bare-metal bootloader for embedded systems.
-Mirrored from a private gitlab repository.
+Mirrored from a private (and soon public) gitlab repository.

 Currently supported platforms:
 - Vorago VA41620